In Louisville, Breonna Taylor’s family honors her legacy

-Last summer, Louisville, Kentucky’s largest city, became the site of huge protests in the wake of the police killing of Taylor, a Black woman who was shot multiple times by police during a botched drug raid in March.
+Taylor’s front door was breached by Louisville officers as part of a drug raid in the early morning hours of March 13, 2020.
+Her boyfriend fired his gun once, saying later that he feared an intruder was entering the apartment.
+One officer was struck, and he and two other officers fired 32 shots into the apartment, striking Taylor five times.

-Demonstrations were a frequent occurrence, as protesters called for charges to be brought against the officers involved in Taylor’s death.
+Taylor’s death initially flew under the media radar, as the COVID-19 crisis shut down society, but George Floyd’s death in Minnesota and the release of a chilling 911 call from Taylor’s boyfriend in late May sparked interest in the case.

-A grand jury indicted one officer on wanton endangerment charges in September for shooting into a neighbor’s apartment, but no officers were charged in connection with her death.
+A grand jury indicted one officer on wanton endangerment charges in September for shooting into a neighbor’s apartment, but no officers were charged in connection with Taylor’s death.

 Police had a no-knock warrant but said they knocked and announced their presence before entering Taylor’s apartment, a claim some witnesses have disputed.
 No drugs were found in Taylor’s apartment.